gcraig99/FibonacciREST/README.md

 ## Installation Instructions
 * Windows or Linux Interactively
-	* From a command or terminal window in the directory where you cloned/unpacked the source to: rackup -p *__ListenPort__*
+	* From a command or terminal window in the directory where you cloned/unpacked the source to:
+	* rackup -p *__ListenPort__*
 * Windows as a Service
 	_NOTE Listens on port 80 by default.
 Replace port 80 with your preferred port in FibonacciWin32Service.rb_
-	* From a command window in the directory where you cloned/unpacked the source to: ruby WindowsServiceInstaller.rb
+	* From a command window in the directory where you cloned/unpacked the source to:
+	* ruby WindowsServiceInstaller.rb install [Listen Port]
 * Linux, as a Daemon
-	* From a terminal in the directory where you cloned/unpacked the source to: ruby LinuxDaemonInstaller.rb install
+	* From a terminal in the directory where you cloned/unpacked the source to:
+	* ruby LinuxDaemonInstaller.rb install [Listen Port]

 ## Testing the Service
 * Open your browser or use a REST client to connect to http://localhost:*__ListenPort__*/5